 A: There are many more well-deserving students with narcolepsy and idiopathic hypersomnia than we can support as a small non-profit with limited funding at this time.
 Please know that we are cheering for you as you seek to advance your education!
 Please see our Additional Resources for Students with Narcolepsy page for other scholarship opportunities.

-A: Applications for the 2022 scholarship are now closed.
-Applications for the 2023 scholarship will open in January 2023.
+A: Applications for the following Fall semester open annually in January.
 Sign up to receive scholarship e-updates and other sleep community news from Project Sleep!

 Q: Can I have an extension on the application deadline?

 A: In order to ensure fairness to all scholarship applicants, we do not grant extensions on the application deadline.

 Q: What do I need to include with my application?